 Queen’s Club Championships

-If ever there was a Summer Social Season fixture which was about strawberries and cream, then this is it.
+If ever there was a London Summer Season fixture which was about strawberries and cream, then this is it.
 28,000 kilos of strawberries and 10,000 litres of cream are served on average each year, all washed down with 29,000 bottles of champagne.
 Wimbledon is the world’s oldest tennis tournament, established in 1877 at the All England Croquet and Lawn Tennis Club.
 Tickets are obtained through a ballot system, or you can join the long queues for tickets on the day of the match.
 Wimbledon is on from 1 to 14 July.

 Lord’s Test Match Cricket

 Let me start by saying I do not understand cricket.
 Having said that, there is something so very British about watching a cricket match in a village green, the players doing what they do in their immaculate whites (or flannels).
 My friends who go to Lord’s in St John’s Wood don’t watch much cricket.
 Instead, there seems to be a large consumption of booze.
 With a side of afternoon tea.
-Lord’s Test Match Cricket season is on from 25 May to 18 August.

 Out of Towners

 This is the event that really kicks summery things off for me.
 Garsington is what the sound of music really looks like.
 You can read more about what to expect from a day at Garsington, or you can come for a trip around the beautiful grounds with me here.
-I’ll be heading up to the Wormsley Estate twice this summer: first for Offenbach’s Fantasio and then for Monteverdi’s Vespers of 1610.

 Other Country Opera

 The other two main opera events of the Summer Social Season include Glynedbourne in East Sussex and Grange Park in Hampshire .
 What’s not to love about these country house operas?
 There’s dressing up, picnics in magical settings and some pretty decent opera.
+And don’t forget the delightful Waterperry Opera Festival set in the magical gardens of Waterperry Gardens.

 Derby Day Epsom Downs

 The first recorded race was in 1625 with Samuel Pepys making references to it in his famous diaries.
 Charles II is said to have raced there, and suffragette Emily Davison ran in front of the King’s horse in 1913 (she died from her wounds two weeks after).
-Towards the end of the 18th century, Derby Day was the ‘Londoners’ Day Out,’ an event accessible to all, although Dickens Jr. thought that Ascot was ‘far superior to Epsom for the general quality of its sport and its visitors.*’ Derby Day is 31 May to 1 June.
+Towards the end of the 18th century, Derby Day was the ‘Londoners’ Day Out,’ an event accessible to all, although Dickens Jr. thought that Ascot was ‘far superior to Epsom for the general quality of its sport and its visitors.*’

 Cartier Polo – Queen’s Cup